ardazishvili/Sota/README.md

 ## Features
 * Terrain
-  1. Different types of tiles: plain, hill, water, moutain.
+  1. Different types of tiles: plain, hill, water, mountain.
 Easy to add new type.
   2. Adjustable number of rows/columns of terrain.
-  3. Adjustable boundaries: top of moutains, bottom of water, hill level.
+  3. Adjustable boundaries: top of mountains, bottom of water, hill level.
-  4. Adjustable curvature of moutains.
+  4. Adjustable curvature of mountains.
-  5. Adjustable tesselation level of hexagons.
+  5. Adjustable tessellation level of hexagons.
   6. Possible to clip first/last row/column to make terrain rectangular
   7. Separate noises to make:
       - Different configuration of terrain types.